-1.2.1.2.5 Description of electronic throttle control (ETC) diagnostic fault codes:
+1.2.1.2.5 Description of electronic throttle control (ETC) diagnostic fault codes.

 1.2.1.3.
 Communication protocol information

 1.2.1.3.1.
 The following information shall be referenced to a specific vehicle make, model and variant, or identified using other workable definitions such as VIN or vehicle and systems identification: